altaysero7/Digital-Twin-for-SDN-Networks/README.md

 2. Login to comnetsemu by running the VM named comnetsemu.vmx".
-Remember to improt the custom scripts into the virtual machine.
+Remember to import the custom scripts into the virtual machine.
 The correct folder path is: " ~/comnetsemu_dependencies/ryu-v4.34/ryu/ryu/app ":

 comnetsemu login: vagrant, Password: vagrant